zichengliao/zuics101-fa17/admin/ta-notes.md

 This interactive script will ask for the student's section so that they are able to access the correct repository for fetching and submitting assignments.
 (This step is not necessary for guest account users.)

 Students then access notebooks via the command line by typing `jupyter-notebook`.
 Submitted assignments will be automatically retrieved at the hour ending a lab session, so students should submit promptly.
+[Walk through this process.]

 Labs will be made available to TAs one week beforehand.
 You should review and understand the labs, as well as report any difficulties or errors as soon as possible for correction prior to release to students.
 Collect hard copies of worksheets from the instructor beforehand.